Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 Closed Cell Foam Insulation

-The closed cell spray foam offers the highest insulation value of R-6 per inch.
+The closed-cell spray foam offers the highest insulation value of R-6 per inch.
 It is set to completely coat the corrugated part of the steel.
 This may be the best type of insulation as there is no room for moisture condensation unlike for fiberglass and polystyrene.

 Thermal insulation is an electrical method of insulation that used machines meant to warm up the room.
 They also do a good job when it comes to taking care of the climatic changes in the shipping container.

 After all the insulation has been placed, a panel overlay is important to completely cover the wall so that there are no open seams and spaces.
-All the technical work is over and all is left is the panel, some polishing, and painting.
+All the technical work is over and all that is left is the panel, some polishing, and painting.

 Now depending on the use of the shipping container, you can choose different paneling options.
-There is the:

-Which also has an added advantage or easy portability without damage to the wall.
+- Sandalwood: Smooth finish with the added advantage or easy portability without damage to the wall.

 - Fiberglass Reinforced Panels